funivan/PhpTokenizer/doc/quick-intro.md

   echo (string) $collection;

 ```
-With this code we change all strings in double quotes to single quotes.
+With this code we change all double quoted strings into single quoted strings.
 As you can see it is pretty simple.

 `Collection` is array of `Token` (tokens).
 What is it, token?
 `Token` is the minimum unit of this library.
 This data structure consist of 3 values: